newrelic/newrelic-telemetry-sdk-java/CONTRIBUTING.md

 Minimally, the [test suite](#testing-guidelines) must pass for us to accept a PR.
 Ideally, we would love it if you also added appropriate tests if you're implementing a feature!

+Please ensure, when making changes to the number or types of fields within the project, that the `toString()`, `equals()` and `hashCode()` methods are also updated.

+The easiest way to do this is to autogenerate the methods in the IDE, and when adding a new field, to completely delete the old implementation of the methods and regenerate.

+You should not have a need to override or modify the generated boilerplate, but if you do so, you must include a comment that explains why.

 ## Coding Style Guidelines
 Our code base is formatted according to the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).